KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 promhttp_metric_handler_requests_total:5xx 0
 ```

+### Grouping HTTP Codes

-Firstly, we need to create a recording_rules.yml file, which will inform Prometheus what metrics to group together and how.
+Firstly, we need to create a ```recording_rules.yml``` file, which will inform Prometheus what metrics to group together and how.
 In this file we define a group for the default metric we wish to configure and specify each of the new metrics we wish to create:

 ```
 groups: